 Terminal Value

-The terminal value formula estimates the value of a business beyond the projected period, assuming a constant growth rate.
-It is often used in conjunction with the discounted cash flow method to capture the value of the business’s expected cash flows beyond the projection period.
+The terminal value formula estimates a business’s value beyond the projected period, assuming a constant growth rate.
+It is often used with the discounted cash flow method to capture the value of the business’s expected cash flows beyond the projection period.

 Formula: Value = CFn / (r – g)